120 Eileen Stubbs Ave, Unit 102,

 - Resolutions will be included on the agenda of the Annual General Meeting.

-Resolutions will be accepted up to 5:00 pm on Thursday, October 25, 2018.
+Resolutions will be accepted up to TBD in 2023.
 Given that the Resolutions Committee will not have adequate time to carry out research on resolutions received within 3 weeks of the AGM, the responsibility rests upon the resolution mover and seconder to provide adequate detailed background information in order for a resolution to be considered at the AGM.

-If a resolution is related to a by-law change, it needs to be submitted to the Board by August 28, 2018.
-The Board then is required to communicate the resolution to membership 30 days before the AGM.
+If a resolution is related to a by-law change, it needs to be submitted to the Board by TBD in 2023.
+The Board then is required to communicate the resolution to the membership 30 days before the AGM.
 Resolutions not dealt with at the AGM, due to time constraints, will be addressed at the next scheduled RNS Board meeting.

 How to Submit

-Resolutions may be submitted by fax or by mailing to the Recreation Nova Scotia office, Attention: Resolutions Committee Chairperson.
+Resolutions may be submitted by fax or by mail to the Recreation Nova Scotia office, Attention: Resolutions Committee Chairperson (Clare Steele):

 The Process after the AGM